CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: CentaurEval Framework

-\item[\ding{224}] \textbf{\textit{AI-Incomplete.}} To ensure templates are AI-Incomplete, we introduce relational complexities~\citep{halford1998processing} that impede LLM comprehension by strategically injecting elements designed to prevent LLMs from inferring well-defined specifications and directly decomposing them into actionable steps, thus making human intervention, or advanced LLM reasoning capabilities, essential for successful task completion.
-These relational complexities are drawn from documented challenges in real-world software development.
-This includes (i) underspecified requirements that require human-level clarification and decomposition~\citep{kamsties2001detecting,mozannar2024realhumaneval}, (ii) multimodal specifications, such as UML or ER diagrams, which require extracting logic and constraints from information-dense symbolic systems~\citep{larkin1987diagram,siau2001unified,ozkaya2020survey}, (iii) legacy codebases with minimal documentation~\citep{jimenez2024swebench}, and (iv) domain-specific constraints embedded in business logic~\citep{joel2024survey,gu2025effectiveness}. \item[\ding{224}] \textbf{\textit{Human Reliance on AI.}} To foster human reliance on AI, we employ a complementary strategy of injecting elements that make purely manual solutions prohibitively inefficient and thus encourage humans to recognize and execute optimal task delegation to AI partners.
+\item[\ding{224}] \textbf{\textit{AI-Incomplete.}} To ensure templates are AI-Incomplete, we introduce relational complexities that impede LLM comprehension by strategically injecting elements designed to prevent LLMs from inferring well-defined specifications and directly decomposing them into actionable steps, thus requiring human intervention or advanced LLM reasoning capabilities for successful task completion.
+These relational complexities are grounded in documented challenges in real-world software development, including (i) underspecified requirements that require human-level clarification and decomposition~\citep{kamsties2001detecting,mozannar2024realhumaneval}, (ii) multimodal specifications, such as UML or ER diagrams, which require extracting logic and constraints from information-dense symbolic systems~\citep{larkin1987diagram,siau2001unified,ozkaya2020survey,zhang2024humaneval}, (iii) legacy codebases with minimal documentation, and (iv) domain-specific constraints embedded in business logic~\citep{joel2024survey,gu2025effectiveness}.
+Notably, as shown in Appendix~\ref{apx:detailed_human_data}, the ecological validity of the complexities are further supported by participant feedback, rating the tasks as highly reflective of real-world challenges.

+\item[\ding{224}] \textbf{\textit{Human Reliance on AI.}} To foster human reliance on AI, we employ a complementary strategy of injecting elements that make purely manual solutions prohibitively inefficient and thus encourage humans to recognize and execute optimal task delegation to AI partners.
 This strategy is based on established practices in human-AI collaboration~\citep{hemmer2023human}, and achieved through two methods: (i) embedding components that are tedious or repetitive to implement manually, such as boilerplate code, data parsing scripts, and configuration-heavy setup tasks, coupled with time-sensitive scoring to render manual solutions suboptimal~\citep{pandey2024transforming,kuutila2020time}; and (ii) incorporating industry-relevant algorithms or APIs that are practically valuable but not typically covered in standard curricula, creating strategic knowledge gaps that encourage human developers to leverage LLMs as specialized tools for subproblems~\citep{nam2024using}. \end{itemize}